 - Issuance and burn events for LBTC and other Liquid assets are public, so the total emission is independently tracked.
 An auditor can prove the supply is correct without knowing a single individual amount.

-These guarantees rest on the discrete logarithm assumption.
-Classical attackers cannot break it; a sufficiently advanced quantum computer could.
+These guarantees rest on two things holding: the discrete logarithm assumption, and the correctness of the implementation that enforces the balance check (libsecp256k1 for the curve operations, the rangeproof code, the consensus rules).
+Classical attackers cannot break discrete log; a sufficiently advanced quantum computer could.
+An implementation bug in any of these components could allow undetectable inflation, the same class of failure as the Orchard bug.
 Pedersen commitments can be made quantum-safe by upgrading to a switch-commitment construction that also commits to a hash of the value, and Blockstream researchers have proposed paths for that transition on Liquid.
-Until then, Liquid's supply auditability carries the same long-horizon quantum exposure as every other discrete-log-based system on Bitcoin.

 What Bitcoin's Verifiable Supply Guarantees